GPCRmd/gpcrmd-docs/source/simulations.rst

 Simulation Browser
 ==================

-The simulation browser system is all the options found on the `Simulations` block:
+The simulation browser system englobe all the options found on the `Simulations` block:

 .. contents::
     :depth: 2